 - Once you have the digital file, insert it in the recognition software.
 You can use Abbyy Finereader, ADOBE Acrobat Pro or Omniscan for that matter.
 There are also other solutions out there, it depends on your choice or what you have available.

 - As soon as you see the automated recognition finished, you can analyze the result.
 The software will show you what parts of the page were detected as characters, tables or other special formats and also images.
 Make sure the detection is accurate.
-If not, you can correct it manually and reprocess.
+If not, in the text editor, you can correct it manually and reprocess.
 For most documents, the accuracy should be over 95%.

 - Last but not least, you have to choose the file format you want to save it in.
 If you want to go with PDF, you can choose between a standard PDF or a PDF/A, which is the higher quality archiving version.
-Also, you might want to save it to a word file, CSV or other file formats available.
+Also, you might want to save it to a word file, CSV or other output format files available.

 Which is the best OCR software?